Example of Creating Product

 Felt top mats are used in parts such as dash silencers, etc.

 Factories that manufacture automobile bumpers also discard some bumpers due to things like defective painting, etc.

 Previously, the only way to deal with such waste was by incineration.
 Polypropylene is strong and durable with excellent flame retardance and sound insulation properties.
-Howa Textile Industry is aware of these properties and has developed a way of reusing this material.
+Howa Co.,Ltd. is aware of these properties and has developed a way of reusing this material.

 First of all, bumpers brought into the factory are pulverized.